Pawesome Cats is reader-supported. When you buy through links on our site, we may earn a small commission at no extra cost to you.

 - Pheromone therapy: A Feliway diffuser can help cats feel safe and secure.
 For maximum effect plug it in at least two weeks ahead of your expected guests.
 Put the diffuser in the room your cat spends most time in and preferably in a floor level socket.

-- Calming food supplements: The nutraceutical Zylkene is a derivative of milk protein, which acts on the same receptors in the brain as Valium.
+- Calming food supplements: Zylkene is a derivative of milk protein, which acts on the same receptors in the brain as Valium.
 It’s natural calming effect can be beneficial at times of stress like this.
 Again, start the supplement a few days in advance, so your cat is feeling chilled before your visitors arrive.

 How Visitors can Help